vishalsindhal/whatsapp-clone/README.md

 # whatsapp-clone
-This a flutter project, a whatsapp clone.
+This is a flutter project, a whatsapp clone.